We’re proud to see members emerging from lockdown stronger and more determined than ever

 It’s great to see how members have supported each other and truly lived up to the idea of a network.

 Others have tried to copy DSR but it takes years to achieve what we have, and the best operators in the industry are on board with us.
-In spite of the pandemic member renewal rate is so high we can now push forward with further investment.
+In spite of the pandemic, the member renewal rate is so high we can now push forward with further investment.

 Best of all our community is free from trolling by industry clowns seen in other forums and networks.
 We have the most experienced and knowledgeable operators in the UK, but newcomers are welcome and it’s a safe environment to learn.